 Now that you have the calendar, you’re probably wondering how to deal with these holidays.
 What about paid time off?
 What would be the best way to approach this?

 Well, that mostly depends on your outsourcing arrangement.
-But most Filipino workers and business in the Philippines recognize the following paid leaves:
+But most Filipino workers and businesses in the Philippines recognize the following paid leaves:

 1. Sick Leaves.
 Most businesses offer up to 15 leaves per year and can be filed on the day itself.